 It now read, "FINISHED BUSINESS."

-St. Cloud Cathedral's "Unfinished Business" motto became a season-long rallying cry for players and fans alike, ever since Crusaders coach Derrick Brown made an off-the-cuff remark using those words a year ago at the team's season-ending banquet.
+St. Cloud Cathedral's "Unfinished Business" motto became a season-long rallying cry, ever since Crusaders coach Derrick Brown made an off-the-cuff remark using those words a year ago at the team's season-ending banquet.

 "That was kind of the key to our whole year," junior forward Nate Warner said Saturday after the Crusaders' 5-2 triumph over state tournament darling Greenway/Nashwauk-Keewatin in the Class 1A championship.
 "It was one of those things that just brought everybody together, and everyone rallied around it."